 The swift movement between jobs could be the new standard for employees.
 Many people are changing jobs more often than they did in the past and working as an interim is now a popular choice.
 More companies are turning to interim professionals to become more agile and professionals are responding to this demand.
 In the gig economy, on-demand work is everything.
 There is a massive shift towards flexibility – a shift that will no doubt continue to rise.

-If you are considering an interim role or are interested in discussing any hiring plans or opportunities then please contact our Interim Team.
+If you love the idea of faster-paced challenges, project-based and flexible work you might want to consider an interim role or if you are interested in discussing any hiring plans or opportunities then please contact Steve Clarke, Associate Director & UK Head of Interim.

 You may also be interested in: